mesn1985/DotnetCore.Tools.AssemblyScanner/README.md

 API is injected as a *.dll file into the root directory when publishing as a Win-x64 application.
 The win-x64 API dll file does not contain valid Core CLR IL, and would therefor cause  an exception.
 The issue is fixed, but  i figured that it might help others to know this:
-**Different type of dll files can be injected during the build, depending on which runtime the application is publish for**
+**Different type of dll files can be injected during the build, depending on which runtime the application is published for**